-5262 Opera Studio 2 5362 2
+5262 Opera Studio 2

+5362 2

+This as wroe addresses the particular shallonges of the singing

 This course addresses the particular challenges of the singingacting process through group exercises and the preparation and presentation of opera arias and scenes.
 Emphasis is on expanding the performers' expressive capacity.
 Methods of role preparation and scene analysis are applied to arias and opera scenes.
 (Fall, spring)